aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

    Try defining a `NonEmptyString` subset type and use it in place of `string` wherever it makes sense to tighten things up.
    Where should the relevant Duvet citations move to?

-2. Now that we have implemented parsing, try implementing the other direction in a `AwsKmsIdentifierToString` function and write a lemma to prove that it is always the inverse of `ParseAwsKmsIdentifier`.
+1. Now that we have implemented parsing, try implementing the other direction in a `AwsKmsArnToString` function and write a lemma to prove that it is always the inverse of `ParseAwsKmsArn`.
    You will find one possible solution [here](../exercises/complete/src/SoundnessVsCompletness.dfy).

-3. `Split` and `Join` are relatively simple functions.
+1. `Split` and `Join` are relatively simple functions.
     Try replacing the functions we gave you with your own.
     If you really want to flex, get it to verify *before* writing your implementation.

+1. You might like to investigate the source that Dafny produces.
+    This will output the source to a `runtimes` directory.
+    There is a lot of Dafny boilerplate but your code is in there.

+    ```bash
+    make compile
+    ```